Solo Travel in Seattle: A Step-by-Step Guide to Planning a Personalized Itinerary

 • to choose activities that opened me up for connection with others, since I’m a huge introvert.
 I had reached out to a fellow travel coach online who lives in Seattle to see if I could meet her in person.

 In addition to the solo and comfort zone variables, it’s really important to me to spend my travel time and dollars doing things that wildly capture my curiosity and interest.
-In my initial research, Seattle has a couple of activities that resonate with my fascination with quirky history and unconventional art.
+In my initial research, a trip to Seattle needed to include a couple of activities that resonated with my fascination with quirky history and unconventional art.

 How to Plan a Travel Itinerary.